kkeeth/riot-auth-jwt-demo/README.md

 # riot-auth-jwt-demo

-the demo of authentication with riotjs and jwt
+The demo of authentication with riotjs and jwt, inspired by the demo of Nuxt.js.